foca/integrity-website/src/integrity.markdown

       </Location>
     </VirtualHost>

-If you run Integrity behind Apache + Thin, or Passenger, or other deployment strategy, drop us a line at <info@integrityapp.com> and let us know what config worked for you so we can include it here :-)
+If you run Integrity behind Passenger, or other deployment strategy, drop us a line at <info@integrityapp.com> and let us know what config worked for you so we can include it here :-)

 Configuration {#configure}
 =============